MidnightCommander/website/docs/source-code.md

 !!! note
     DCO sign-off is different to "commit signing" using something like PGP or `gitsign`!

-We require all contributors to acknowledge that they own the rights to the code they contribute by signing their commits with `git commit --amend -s` (adding a `Signed-off-by:` line to the commit message).
+All contributors must acknowledge that they own the rights to the code they contribute by signing their commits with `git commit --amend -s` (adding a `Signed-off-by:` line to the commit message).
 This signifies that they abide by the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org), which is also used by the Linux kernel.

 ### Branch lifecycle